Westeremden yew-stick

 The Westeremden yew-stick is a yew-wood stick found in Westeremden in the Groningen province of the Netherlands in 1917.

-It bears an Old Frisian runic inscription, dated to the second half of the 8th century.
+It bears a Pre–Old Frisian runic inscription, dated to the second half of the 8th century.

 With a total of 41 letters, this is the longest of the extant Frisian runic inscriptions.

 Transliteration

 The inscription is divided into three lines, as follows: